srish258/Data-Mining/README.md

 # Data-Mining
-USC Summer 2021 DSCI 553 (Foundations and Applications of Data Mining) Score: 92/100
+USC Summer 2021 DSCI 553 (Foundations and Applications of Data Mining)
 ### Course Description
 Algorithms and techniques of Data Mining and Machine Learning for analyzing massive datasets.
 Emphasis on Map Reduce and others.
 Case studies and applications.